Specialties

 Many people struggle with worth that feels entirely dependent on external factors like achievements, appearance, or others' approval.
 This creates an exhausting cycle of constantly trying to prove your value through performance, people-pleasing, or perfectionism, yet never feeling truly secure in your sense of self.

 What makes this particularly difficult is that our culture often reinforces the idea that worth must be earned or demonstrated.
-True self-worth, however, isn't about becoming better or different.
-It's about reconnecting with an inherent sense of value that exists independent of what you do, how you look, or what others think of you.
+True self-worth, however, is not about becoming better or different.
+It is about reconnecting with an inherent sense of value that exists independent of what you do, how you look, or what others think of you.

 What Low Self-Esteem Might Feel Like